poljar/typos.nvim/README.md

 for [null-ls].

-To activate the code actions, just add our actions source to the list of active sources in your null-ls setup function.
+To activate the code actions, just add our actions source to the list of active sources in your null-ls setup function:

 ```lua
 require('null-ls').setup({